-Maria Gutierrez is VP of Engineering at FreeAgent.
-From Barcelona, Spain, Maria came to Scotland as a student on an Erasmus exchange and completely fell in love with Scotland.
+Maria Gutierrez is a VP of Engineering and an excellent example of Scotland's commitment to employing women in the STEM sector.
+Originally from Barcelona, Maria came to Scotland as a student and completely fell in love with the country.

 Originally studying for a degree in journalism, Maria came to Scotland with the intention of improving her English with hope of a future as an international journalist.
 During her stay, she fell in love with Edinburgh.